 The rock was found in a ravine in 1972 and moved outside of the Old Jail, but there is no real evidence to confirm this is the actual rock where Moll Dyer was found some three-hundred years ago.
 On February 26th, 2021, the rock was moved from outside of the Old Jail to the inside of Tudor Hall and is now preserved for future visitors.
-The Mayor of Leonardtown also proclaimed February 26th as the official Moll Dyer day.
+THANKS TO MY MOM Jeannie Carrico, who pushed and lobbied for the rock to be moved inside, out of the elements.
+The Mayor of Leonardtown also proclaimed February 26th as the Official Moll Dyer day!

 Visitors say when you visit the rock, you get a sick feeling in your stomach.
 Some say that none of the photographs taken of Moll Dyer rock will develop, or that their cameras malfunction or are drained of battery.
 As you can see from the photograph above, I have successfully taken a picture of Moll Dyer rock when it sat outside the Old Jail.
 And to be honest, I did not feel sick while being around the stone.
 In 2020, the Three Notch Paranormal Investigations Team investigated Moll Dyer rock.
 They found some startling evidence.
 To learn more check out their FaceBook page here.